-Bill Gates’ father, who comes from a family of business people, spearheaded a Washington state tax initiative, which would require the highest earners—including himself and his son—to pay a state income tax.
+Bill Gates’ late father, who comes from a family of business people, spearheaded a Washington state tax initiative, which would require the highest earners—including himself and his son—to pay a state income tax.
 “Poor people and middle-income people are paying too much to support the state, and rich people aren’t paying enough.”
 He also testified before the U.S. Senate Finance Committee, to warn that without the estate tax on personal inheritance, the U.S. would eventually see “an aristocracy of wealth that has nothing to do with merit.”

 Lundberg’s books make the case that the aristocracy is a long-established fact.